The Admissions Office will evaluate your application for this programme based on 2 specific entry requirements:

 Be sure to plan your test on time; test dates fill quickly and it can take several weeks for you to receive your results.
 Applications without a sufficient score or with a test date after the application deadline, will not be accepted.

-You have obtained your Bachelor's degree in one of the following countries: The Netherlands, Australia, Canada (with the exception of Quebec), Ireland, Malta, New Zealand, South Africa, United Kingdom, United States of America.
+You may be exempted from an English proficiency test if you have obtained your Bachelor's degree in one of the following countries: The Netherlands, Australia, Canada (except for Quebec), Ireland, Malta, New Zealand, South Africa, United Kingdom, United States of America.